methods/tdse-accessForce-bids-api/README.md

       ```bash
       use bidsAPI
       ```
-8. To create a test database called `testAPI`, run:
+8. To create a new test database called `testAPI`, run:

       ```bash
       use testAPI